heartlncrna/Analysis_of_CD_Studies/README.md

 # Analysis_of_CD_Studies
-The pipelines use for RNA-seq data analysis of Crohn disease patients compared to the healthy donors.
+The pipelines use for RNA-seq data analysis of Crohn disease (CD) patients compared to the healthy donors.

 The followings are data sets used in this study: